hikaps/playnite-overlay/README.md

 The overlay runs as a separate WPF window (topmost, click-through background) and never injects into game processes, ensuring maximum compatibility and safety.

-## Development

-For developers interested in contributing or understanding the codebase, see [AGENTS.md](AGENTS.md) for:
-- Project structure and architecture
-- Build and test commands
-- Coding style guidelines
-- Component documentation

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.